wildlyons99/smash_buds/README.md

 # ES4 Digital Electronics Final Project - smash_buds

-This project is in progress, but will be an Super Smash Bro's inspired ardade like game build exclusively throught sequential logic
+This project is in progress, but will be an Super Smash Bro's inspired king of the hill game built exclusively through sequential logic.
+Play as Tufts
+President Tony ROMico or President Elect Sunil Kumar (punny name pending) as they competete to rule the Tufts hill.

 ## Description